- Appointments 866.588.2264

 What causes dyslexia?

-- Problems identifying letters similar to each other, such as “d” and “b” or “p” and “q.”
+- Problems telling apart letters with similar shapes, such as “d” and “b” or “p” and “q.”

 - Reluctance to read aloud in class.